-On December 11, 2017, CDCR served a Notice of Adverse Action (NOAA) on Respondent for his dismissal.
+On December 11, 2017, California Department of Corrections and Rehabilitation (CDCR) served a Notice of Adverse Action (NOAA) on Respondent for his dismissal.
 Respondent was dismissed from CDCR, effective December 31, 2017.
 On February 5, 2019, the State Personnel Board (SPB) upheld Respondent's dismissal.